developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to perform an Action to manage Zebra-issued licenses on a Zebra Android device.

-- If the value ***Activate License*** is chosen, then a license will be activated, making it usable on the device.
+- If the value ***Activate License*** is chosen, then a license is activated, making it usable on the device.
 Some or all of the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method**, **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value**, **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class**, **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class**, **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL**, **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Friendly Name**, **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name**, and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to define the license to be activated and how that license should be activated.

-- If the value ***Return  License*** is chosen, then a previously activated license will be returned, allowing it to be re-allocated for use on another Zebra Android device.
+- If the value ***Return  License*** is chosen, then a previously activated license is returned, allowing it to be re-allocated for use on another Zebra Android device.
 The additional Managed Configurations **Zebra Licensing Configuration - License Action Return License Server Type**, **Zebra Licensing Configuration - License Action Return License Server Type Friendly Name**, and **Zebra Licensing Configuration - License Action Return License AID Value** MUST be specified to define the license to be returned and how that license should be returned.

-- If the value ***Return All Licenses*** is chosen, then all licenses previously activated from a given *License Server* will be returned, allowing them to be re-allocated for use on other Zebra Android devices.
+- If the value ***Return All Licenses*** is chosen, then all licenses previously activated from a given *License Server* is returned, allowing them to be re-allocated for use on other Zebra Android devices.
 The additional Managed Configurations **Zebra Licensing Configuration - License Action Return All Licenses Server Type** and **Zebra Licensing Configuration - License Action Return All Licenses Server Type Friendly Name** MUST be specified to define how the licenses were acquired and therefore to identify which licenses should be returned and how they should be returned.

-- If the value ***Refresh License*** is chosen, then a previously activated license will be refreshed, updating anything that may have changed, such as its expiration date, capabilities, etc.  The additional Managed Configuration **Zebra Licensing Configuration - License Action Refresh License AID Value** MUST be specified to identify the license to be refreshed.
+- If the value ***Refresh License*** is chosen, then a previously activated license is refreshed, updating anything that may have changed, such as its expiration date, capabilities, etc.  The additional Managed Configuration **Zebra Licensing Configuration - License Action Refresh License AID Value** MUST be specified to identify the license to be refreshed.

-- If the value ***Delete Server*** is chosen, then a previously defined *Custom Server*, along with all licenses allocated via that *Custom Server*, will be deleted.
+- If the value ***Delete Server*** is chosen, then a previously defined *Custom Server*, along with all licenses allocated via that *Custom Server*, is deleted.
 The additional Managed Configuration **Zebra Licensing Configuration - License Action Delete Server Friendly Name** MUST be specified to provide the *Friendly Name* that identifies the *Custom Server* to be deleted.

 ### Zebra Licensing Configuration - License Action Activate License Method

 This Managed Configuration allows an Administrator using an EMM to provide the method that should be used to activate a Zebra-issued license a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

-- If the value ***From Server Standard*** is chosen, then the license will be activated from a Standard Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class** MUST be specified to identify the class of Standard Server via which the license will be activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
+- If the value ***From Server Standard*** is chosen, then the license is activated from a Standard Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class** MUST be specified to identify the class of Standard Server via which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.

-- If the value ***From Server Custom*** is chose, then the license will be activated from a Custom Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class** MUST be specified to identify the class of Custom Server via which the license will be activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
+- If the value ***From Server Custom*** is chose, then the license is activated from a Custom Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class** MUST be specified to identify the class of Custom Server via which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.
 In addition, the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom URL** MAY need to be specified, depending on the value chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Custom Class**.

-- If the value ***From Local File*** is chosen, then the license will be activated from a license file stored in the device file system and the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to identify the license file and the class of  Server from which the license file was acquired.
+- If the value ***From Local File*** is chosen, then the license is activated from a license file stored in the device file system and the additional Managed Configurations **Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name** and **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST be specified to identify the license file and the class of  Server from which the license file was acquired.

 ### Zebra Licensing Configuration - License Action Activate License Method From Server AID Value